 Corporate by day, a hippie carrying crystals and doing moon ceremonies by night.
 Why does it have to be one or the other?

 For a while this made me feel guilty (I’m an anxious perfectionist, so this isn’t unusual!).
 I felt like a spiritual fraudster knowing that really the corporate world is all made up, but I wanted to be a part of it anyway.
-But the more I thought about it, the more I realised these two things don’t have to be mutually exclusive.
+But the more I thought about it, the more I realized these two things don’t have to be mutually exclusive.
 We all have many facets of our personality and certain elements can be dialed up or down depending on the context.
-It’s not like I’m walking through the office dousing all my colleagues with a sage brush and trying to burn incense at the water cooler, (although I do have a crystal on my desk, nobody seems to have noticed).
-After all, without my corporate job I couldn’t afford to attend meditation retreats, go to yoga classes or shop in Whole Foods.
+It’s not like I’m walking through the office dousing all my colleagues with sagebrush and trying to burn incense at the water cooler, (although I do have a crystal on my desk, nobody seems to have noticed).
+After all, without the corporate job I couldn’t afford to attend meditation retreats, go to yoga classes or shop in Whole Foods.

 Ironically, the more in touch I have gotten with the spiritual side of my personality, the more successful I have been in my career.
-There are many benefits we get from being more in touch with the universe that actually help us in the corporate world.
+There are many benefits we get from being more in touch with the universe that actually helps us in the corporate world.
 Here are just a few:

 I used to get overwhelmed with deadlines and suffer from insomnia because I’d be worried about a presentation or a task I had to finish.
 Nowadays I have a much stronger feeling that everything happens for a reason and I’m on the right path, even if it doesn’t feel like it.
 This greater level of reassurance means I’m calmer, better under pressure and don’t sweat the small stuff.